buildingblocs/2023/events/march-conference/index-en.md

 # March Conference

-The March Conference aims to foster an interest in programming in general by featuring three beginner-level workshops on Python, Data Analytics, and HTML, CSS and Javascript.
-To put your learning to the test, try out "Starvation", our very own open-source hackathon to sum up the conference!
+The March Conference aims to foster an interest in programming by featuring three beginner-level workshops on Python, Data Analytics, and HTML, CSS and Javascript.
+To put your learning to the test, try out "Starvation", our very own open-source hackathon that sums up the conference!

 ## Key details
 - Dates: 12th - 13th March for workshops, 16th March for Starvation competition